The Complete Guide to Pickleball Game Rules and Guidelines

 Pickleball Scoring System

-Points are scored only by the serving team.
-A point is awarded when the receiving team commits a fault, such as hitting the ball out of bounds or into the net.
+In traditional pickleball, only the serving team can score points, and a point is won on every rally.
+A point is awarded when the receiving team commits a fault, such as hitting the ball out of bounds or into the net, or when the serving team wins the rally.
 Games are typically played to 11, 15, or 21 points, with a winning margin of at least 2 points.
+However, in Major League Pickleball (MLP) formatting, rally scoring is used, and the first team to reach 25 points wins the game, a rule change implemented in 2024.

 Winning the Game